About Chiang Mai

 Where to stay for every budget

-1. Old City: Immerse yourself in Chiang Mai's rich history with ancient temples, vibrant markets, and traditional architecture.
+1. Old City: Immerse yourself in Chiang Mai's rich history in this neighborhood filled with ancient temples, bustling markets, and charming cafes.
+Perfect for culture lovers.

-2. Nimmanhaemin: Trendy neighborhood with chic cafes, art galleries, and stylish boutiques, perfect for young travelers and digital nomads.
+2. Nimmanhaemin: Known as the trendy district, Nimmanhaemin offers a vibrant atmosphere with hip cafes, art galleries, and boutique shops.
+Ideal for young travelers and digital nomads.

 Budget-Friendly Options